Nalanzhan/nalanzhan.github.io/_pages/about.md

 My current research focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences and intergenerational transmission.

-I aim to understand the mechanisms of trauma and stress through the bio-psycho-social-spiritual (BPSS) model and explore effective interventions.
 In my future doctoral research, I plan to acquire skills in physiology, behavior, and imaging.
-Using techniques from laboratory experiments to neuroimaging, I hope to explore the etiology and pathology of related disorders comprehensively.
+Using techniques from laboratory experiments to neuroimaging, I hope to explore the etiology and pathology of trauma- and stressor-related disorders comprehensively.

 I plan to apply for a doctorate program this year, focusing on clinical, developmental, or cognitive neuroscience psychology.